top of page

 Growing conditions:

-In the wild, cardinal flowers occur next to streams, ditches, and marshes, where they thrive in moist to wet conditions in sunny to partially shaded locations.
+In the wild, cardinal flowers grow along streams, ditches, and marshes, thriving in moist to wet conditions in sunny to partially shaded locations.
 However, they can do well in regular garden settings if we provide watering during the driest times.

-Since lobelias are short-lived perennials, the plants will produce many seeds to ensure they can replenish the older plants.
-Therefore, it is a good idea not to mulch around lobelias so they can self-seed, and the seeds will have good contact with the soil.
-This will enable the seeds to sprout and replace older generations quickly.
+Since lobelias are short-lived perennials, the plants will produce many seeds to ensure they can replenish the mother plants.
+Therefore, it is a good idea not to mulch around lobelias and to scratch the soil lightly to mimic disturbance, so that the seeds have good contact with the soil to create ideal conditions for germination.

 • 60 cm to 1.20 m hummingbird magnet deer resistant